christopher5106/christopher5106.github.io/_posts/2016-04-19-spatial-transformer-layers-caffe-tensorflow.markdown

 # Spatial Transformer Networks

-Spatial Transformer Networks (SPN) is a network invented by [Max Jaderberg, Karen Simonyan, Andrew Zisserman, Koray Kavukcuoglu](http://arxiv.org/pdf/1506.02025v3.pdf) at Google DeepMind artifical intelligence lab in London.
+Spatial Transformer Networks (SPN) is a network invented by [Max Jaderberg, Karen Simonyan, Andrew Zisserman, Koray Kavukcuoglu](http://arxiv.org/pdf/1506.02025v3.pdf) at Google DeepMind artificial intelligence lab in London.

 The use of a SPN is